INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 It’s great to be back (laughs).

-Most of it was written after 2004.”Sister” and maybe one or two other ones were originally older but those were rewritten after 2004 or 2005?
-We started tracking in 2007 and here we finally are.
+Most of it was written after 2004.”Sister” and maybe one or two other ones were originally older, but those were rewritten after 2004 or 2005?
+We started tracking in 2007, and here we finally are.

 “Fox on The Run” is another successful example of the cover songs you’ve recorded during your career.
+You seem to be really good at choosing the right songs to cover.

-I always enjoyed doing cover songs and this time my friend Pam came up with an idea to take a shot with “Fox on the Run” and it turned out really good.
+I always enjoyed doing cover songs, and this time my friend Pam came up with an idea to take a shot with “Fox on the Run,” and it turned out really good.

 Well, a good song is a good song.
 “Fox on the Run” is a great song.
 Everyone thought it was a great song to do, so that’s how it came about.
 Well, I did “2000 Man”… “New York Groove” is a cover song and then there’s “Do Ya” and other ones as well.